-Dr. Suzanne Donahue attended King’s College in Wilkes-Barre, Pennsylvania and graduated from the University of Pennsylvania School of Veterinary Medicine in 1999.
-Thereafter, she completed an internship in small animal medicine and surgery in 2000, a fellowship in emergency medicine in 2001, and a three-year residency in emergency and critical care in 2004, all at the University of Pennsylvania.
+Dr. Donahue attended King’s College in Wilkes-Barre, Pennsylvania, and graduated from the University of Pennsylvania School of Veterinary Medicine in 1999.
+She completed an internship in small animal medicine and surgery in 2000, a fellowship in emergency medicine in 2001, and a 3-year residency in emergency and critical care in 2004, all at the University of Pennsylvania.

-Dr. Donahue is board certified by the American College of Veterinary Emergency and Critical Care.
-She has received numerous research grants and has published in the Journal of Veterinary Emergency and Critical Care.
-Dr. Donahue has lectured at the International Veterinary Emergency and Critical Care Symposium and at the national AKC conference.
+Dr. Donahue has received numerous research grants and has published in the Journal of Veterinary Emergency and Critical Care.
+She has lectured at the International Veterinary Emergency and Critical Care Symposium and at the national AKC conference.

 It was clear that you not only felt for us-but with us.